Orange Poppyseed Dressing

 Storage

-Orange Poppy Seed Dressing stored in the refrigerator for 4-5 days in an airtight container, such as a mason jar.
-I almost always store my Lemon Mustard Vinaigrette and Avocado Ranch Dressing in mason jars.
+This homemade poppyseed dressing, stored in an airtight container in the refrigerator, such as a mason jar, will last for 4-5 days.
+I almost always store my Lemon Mustard Vinaigrette and Avocado Ranch Dressing in mason jars, too.

 Frequently Asked Questions